Skip to main content

 1. Provide the school’s IP public address to PlayVS in the settings section of your Coach Dashboard.

-2. Unblock the games in the internet filter and firewall.
-Our whitelists are provided in our Hardware-Network Specifications.
+2. Work with IT to unblock the games in the internet filter and firewall.
+Share our whitelists with your IT department, as provided in our Hardware-Network Specifications.

 3. View the download instructions in each game's "What is...?" article to download the games you will compete in.

 4. Account for weekly game updates throughout the season.
-Our Game Day Protocols recommend opening game clients at least one hour before match time to ensure the latest update is installed.
+Our High School Rulebook recommends opening updated game clients at least one hour before match time.

 PlayVS Tip: Give your season schedule to the IT department to ensure that network maintenance does not interfere with game days.